Source Card #9: Crossing the Threshold Every Day

 Why To facilitate a collaborative process that promotes just a little more understanding from all sides on a complicated set of issues facing our country’s urban centers.
 And along the way, with your help and input, incorporate some of these themes and issues into our Back of the Yards comic series.

-With this Source Card collaboration, we will be covering various topics related to law enforcement & community relations, together with your input.
-We’ll start this ongoing collaboration with a peek at the origins of our modern police forces, eventually transitioning to some of the many challenges our police forces face today, and then focus on the impact of those challenges within our black and brown communities in particular.
+With this Source Card collaboration, we will be covering various topics related to law enforcement & community relations.
+We’ll start this ongoing collaboration with a peek at the origins of our modern police forces, eventually transitioning to some of the many challenges our police forces face today.

 And as we cover these various topics, we will invite you to the same, either on your own or collaboratively with others.
-And we hope to not only collaborate with urban youth and their academic administrators, but also other subject matters experts along the way, and perhaps no more important in that regard than those on the very front lines we speak of, our police officers.
+And we hope to not only collaborate with urban youth and their academic administrators, but also other subject matters experts along the way, including police officers themselves.

 That’s the hope anyway.
 But we’ll see exactly where this collaboration goes together.
-For now, we’ll simply kick things off with a peak into the origins of the modern day police force.
+For now, we’ll simply kick things off with a peek into the early origins of our modern-day police force and some guy named Robert Peel...

 From Peel to Modern Day Realities

-Of course, to say a lot has changed since Robert Peel’s day would be like saying a lot has changed for us generally over the last year.
-Just a bit of an understatement.
+Of course, to say a lot has changed since Robert Peel’s day would be just a bit of an understatement.

 Violence in our Cities